Skip to main content

 Biography

 Alana is a Ph.D. candidate in Anthropology at the University of Illinois at Urbana-Champaign.
 She is also completing a graduate minor in Gender and Women's Studies.
-Her research examines armed conflict, violence, and displacement across borders in the global South.
-Her dissertation project ethnographically documents Colombian refugees’ experiences of ongoing persecution and displacement in Ecuador, a place of supposed peace and arrival.
+Her research examines refuge and violence across borders in the Global South.
+Her current research project ethnographically documents Colombian refugees’ experiences of persecution, criminalization, and displacement in Ecuador, a space of purported refuge.
 Her research has been supported by the Fulbright Hays Program and the Social Science Research Council, among others.
 She holds an M.A. in Anthropology from the Facultad Latinoamericana de Ciencias Sociales (FLACSO), Ecuador, and a B.A. in Spanish from Tufts University.

 Research Interests

-Migration, asylum, and refuge; critical refugee studies; forced displacement and armed conflict; feminist peace and security studies; Latin America; Ecuador and Colombia
+Migration, asylum, and refuge; critical refugee studies; forced displacement and armed conflict; Latin America; Ecuador and Colombia

 Research Description